Nontan: Buta-san

 Buta-san is a piglet.
 His favorite food are apples.

 Rabbit

 There are 3 pink rabbits in the book.
 One is a boy and two are girls, but they are indistinguishable by their appearance.

-One ear break is a boy.
-Gentle, far-right and scared.
+These rabbits are Nontan's playful friends, who join him in games, adventures, and everyday preschool activities.
 All of them are six years old.

 In the CGI anime, individual voice actors were in charge.

 Tanuki-san

 Tanuki-san is a tanuki, aged 3.
 He likes to look at the sky and the sea.
 He likes singing, but he's pretty tone deaf.

 Kuma-san

 Kuma-san is a bear, aged 8.
 He is a leader who helps everyone when they are in trouble, but he is usually very busy.
 He likes books, naps, and fishes.

 Tartan

 Tartan is Nontan's sister with a blue ribbon.
 She loves mischiefs and onis.